-- Mrs. Anna Rammer (Chairman of the Audit Committee) - Mr. Wiggert Karreman (Member of the Audit Committee) - Mr. Jan Thomas Ladenius (Member of the Audit Committee) - Mr Peter Kadas (Member of the Audit Committee)
+- Mrs. Anna Rammer (Chairman of the Audit Committee) - Mr. Wiggert Karreman (Member of the Audit Committee) - Mr Peter Kadas (Member of the Audit Committee)

-The Members of the Audit Committee were appointed at the Annual General Meeting held on 22 August 2016.
-The mandate of the members of the Audit Committee will expire at the Annual General Meeting of shareholders of the Company called to approve the Company's annual accounts as at 31 December 2016.
+The Members of the Audit Committee were appointed at the Annual General Meeting held on 29 May 2017.
+The mandate of the members of the Audit Committee will expire at the Annual General Meeting of shareholders of the Company called to approve the Company's annual accounts as at 31 December 2017.